 Tip: Engaging with your local audience on social media can work in conjunction with many of the other ideas in this article, such as the discounts, learning what amenities customers would want to see in your store, providing a better customer experience, and then using Google Analytics to determine the ROI of your social media marketing.

-9. Touchscreens & Digital Showrooms
+9. Touchscreens & digital showrooms

 Part of the allure of a furniture store is walking through the various zones, seeing how they are laid out, and discovering new pieces of furniture that interest you.
 But that doesn’t appeal to everybody.
 For those that want to find exactly what they are looking for, fast, try touchscreens or kiosks.
 The touchscreen will act as sort of a high-tech catalog; customers can select a product from the appropriate category, scroll through products, and then select one to view in more detail.

-Using ImageScripting and 3D modeling to create photorealistic, high quality visuals of your products, you can present images that customers can rotate, zoom in and out, and view in different colors or styles.
+Using ImageScripting and 3D modeling to create photorealistic, high-quality visuals of your products, you can present images that customers can rotate, zoom in and out, and view in different colors or styles.
 Then, they can be directed to the real things within the store for additional, in-person viewing.

 10. Augmented Reality

-AR is already commonplace in may retail settings, and is a fast-growing trend in the furniture industry.
+AR is already commonplace in many retail settings and is a fast-growing trend in the furniture industry.
 Using AR, customers in your store can view different furniture products in different environments, enabling them to get a better feel for how it might look in their own home.
 It can also provide them with different ideas for decorating and design, another way to improve the customer experience and ensure your business stands out from competitors.

-Conclusion & Bonus Tips
+Conclusion & bonus tips

 This list of ideas is by no means complete — there a numerous things you can do that haven’t been covered in more detail, including: